polkadot-fellows/xcm-format/README.md

 #### Abstract identifiers

 Abstract identifiers are absolute identifiers that represent a notional asset which can exist within multiple consensus systems.
-These tend to be simpler to deal with since their broad meaning is unchanged regardless stay of the consensus system in which it is interpreted.
+These tend to be simpler to deal with since their broad meaning is unchanged regardless of the consensus system in which it is interpreted.

 However, in the attempt to provide uniformity across consensus systems, they may conflate different instantiations of some notional asset (e.g. the reserve asset and a local reserve-backed derivative of it) under the same name, leading to confusion.
 It also implies that one notional asset is accounted for locally in only one way.
 This may not be the case, e.g. where there are multiple bridge instances each providing a bridged "BTC" token yet none being fungible with the others.